hhat-lang/hhat_lang/docs/index.md

 !!! warning

     This is a work in progress and may be seeing as such.
-Errors, inconsistencies, tons of experimentation, modifications and trials are happening.
-Until there is a stable version, it is prone to breaking changes.
+Errors, inconsistencies, tons of experimentation are modifications are happening.
+Until the version 0.3 is released, it is prone to breaking changes.

-## What `H-hat` is

-- A quantum programming language family and the ecosystem to build it
-- An abstraction layer _above_ QASM-like languages
-- A language to
-    - Use higher-level abstraction to harness quantum resources, such as superposition, entanglement, etc.
-    - Need _no_ specialized knowledge on quantum mechanics or quantum information theory
-    - Close the gap between developers/programmers/computer scientists and quantum physicists
-    - Use quantum data and quantum data structures to reason about quantum information processing
-    - Solve problems using quantum logic, rather than Quantum Mechanics approach

-## What `H-hat` *is not*

-- A replacement for quantum logic-level quantum computation (circuit-like quantum computing, for instance), such as QASM-like languages
-- A full stack programming language with direct access to the hardware
-- A simulator
-- A replacement for Quantum Mechanics
+*H-hat is a rule system, compiler framework, and a statically typed, functional and distributed system inspired, quantum programming language.*

+It aims to support explicit function overloading, algebraic data types, ownership and RAII-like features, strict and lazy evaluation, reflective cast, metaprogramming, structured typing-like approach, concurrency, backend kind-based types (CPU and QPU), and multi-architecture targeting computation (e.g. CPU: x86_64, aarch64; gate- and analog-based QPU: superconducting, trapped ion, neutral atoms, photonics, etc.)

+The language is intended to be used on single computers, HPCs and embedded systems, for local and distributed computation.
+Inspired by Fortran, Erlang, Rust, C and Lean, it focuses on good performance, integration, distributed computing resilience, and algorithmic verifiability.

 ## Language features

 - Code reasoning closer to classical programming languages
 - Quantum data types, variables, functions just as its classical counterpart
-- Additionally, there is quantum primitives to define some general platform-dependent instruction set
+- Additionally, there are quantum primitives to define some general platform-independent instruction sets
 - Classical and quantum parts have similar syntaxes and components
 - Quantum variables:
     - hold quantum and classical instructions